 1a.
 St Edwards School is committed to meeting the special educational needs of all students and strives to provide an inclusive education.
-It strives to ensure that every student has an equal opportunity to attain their maximum potential in all aspects of the curriculum.
+It strives to ensure that every student can achieve their maximum potential in all aspects of the curriculum.